kgoel59/kgoel59.github.io/_pages/about.md

 In addition to my background in scalable software systems, I bring over a year of hands-on experience in large language models (LLMs) through applied research and real-world projects.
 My technical toolkit includes Python, cloud architecture, MLOps, and DevOps practices, enabling me to bridge infrastructure with intelligent systems.<br/><br/>

-I’m actively involved in open-source development and always eager to contribute to roles that sit at the intersection of AI engineering, DevOps, and data-centric systems.<br/><br/>
+I’m eager to contribute to roles that sit at the intersection of AI engineering, DevOps, and data-centric systems.<br/><br/>